-What troubled consumer electronics manufacturers, however, was systems that would allow content producers and distributors the ability to remotely control how their programming is presented and used inside consumers' homes.
+What troubled consumer electronics manufacturers, however, were systems that would allow content producers and distributors the ability to remotely control how their programming is presented and used inside consumers’ homes.

 Meyer told the Senate committee that continued delays in settling the digital copy protection issue is hurting the nation’s transition to a digital broadcasting system.

-Like Meyer, Robert Perry, Mitsubishi marketing VP, presenting testimony on behalf of the Home Recording Rights Coalition, warned that some content producers are trying to dictate the designs of next generation consumer electronics products, and if Congress was to allow it, "the digital revolution would never fulfill its potential."
+Like Meyer, Robert Perry, Mitsubishi marketing VP presenting testimony on behalf of the Home Recording Rights Coalition, warned that some content producers are trying to dictate the designs of next generation consumer electronics products, and if Congress were to allow it, ‘the digital revolution would never fulfill its potential.’

-Such controls, he said, could "chill the continuing transition to DTV, stranding consumers who own the more than 2.5 million digital television displays which require a separate set-top box to decode DTV broadcasts and give content providers unlimited control over what these consumers can view on their DTV set(s)."
+Such controls, he said, could ‘chill the continuing transition to DTV, stranding consumers who own the more than 2.5 million digital television displays which require a separate set-top box to decode DTV broadcasts and give content providers unlimited control over what these consumers can view on their DTV set.’

-Perry said that "instead of imposing selectable output control or degrading certain signals to prevent the recording of high-defintion content," the studios should work with consumer electronics and technology companies to develop a balanced security regime.
-This should protect the current class of DTV monitors in the market and consumers' home recording rights.
+Perry said that ‘instead of imposing selectable output control or degrading certain signals to prevent the recording of high-definition content,’ the studios should work with consumer electronics and technology companies to develop a balanced security regime.
+This should protect the current class of DTV monitors in the market and consumers home recording rights.

 The system could be applied to cable, satellite, off-air broadcasts and even computing platforms, he said.
-"SmartRight is a good example of a technology that is reliable, renewable, modular and easily applied to a variety of situations," Meyer said.
+‘SmartRight is a good example of a technology that is reliable, renewable, modular, and easily applied to a variety of situations,’ said Meyer.